Linkwed/mosaic/README.md

 ## How this is working

-The upload files are treated by a different php process, in the *form.php* (included in index.php), this is the default cycle :
+The uploaded files are treated by different php process, in the *form.php* (included in index.php), this is the default cycle :

 1. Upload
 2. Only image/* type files will be accepted